-Congresswoman Watson Coleman believes that as a nation founded on the premise of equality and democracy, our laws and our government should treat every American fairly regardless of their race, gender, socio-economic status, religion or any other quality.
-Unfortunately, those founding principles have not always been applied consistently ? to women, to people of color, to immigrants, and to many other groups.
-In order to protect our democracy, we need to ensure our laws, our justice system, and every part of our governement offers equal rights and equal access to every American
+I believe that as a nation founded on the premise of equality and democracy, our laws and our government should treat every American fairly regardless of their race, gender, socio-economic status, religion or any other quality.
+Unfortunately, those founding principles have not always been applied consistently to women, to people of color, to immigrants, and to many other groups.
+In order to protect our democracy, we need to ensure our laws, our justice system, and every part of our government offers equal rights and equal access to every American

-50 years ago, Congress enacted the Voting Rights Act to ensure that all Americans have access to the foundation of our democracy, the right to vote.
+Over 50 years ago, Congress enacted the Voting Rights Act to ensure that all Americans have access to the foundation of our democracy, the right to vote.
 Unfortunately, the Supreme Court’s decision in Shelby County v.
 Holder, has weakened these federal protections.
-Congresswoman Watson Coleman will work to ensure that Congress remains vigilant in protecting the hard-fought gains of the Civil Rights Movement that expand access to the ballot.
+I will work to ensure that Congress remains vigilant in protecting the hard-fought gains of the Civil Rights Movement that expand access to the ballot.

 In the past several years, numerous states have passed laws to require identification at the polls and impose additional restrictions that make it more difficult to vote.
 Many of the new laws disproportionately affect low-income individuals, minorities, and young people.
 While protecting the integrity of elections is extremely important, there should be no restrictions that infringe on the fundamental right to vote.
-Instead of making voting more difficult, Congresswoman Watson Coleman is working to pass laws that make it easier for Americans to register to vote and to gain access to the ballot box.
+Instead of making voting more difficult, I am working to pass laws that make it easier for Americans to register to vote and to gain access to the ballot box.

 A nation of immigrants, the United States is a melting pot of different cultures, experiences, and perspectives.
 Since the founding of this nation, people from across the world have come to the United States in search of opportunities and freedoms.
-Congresswoman Watson Coleman will work hard to support common sense immigration policies that support people seeking freedom, security, and access.
+I am working hard to support common sense immigration policies that support people seeking freedom, security, and access.

 Voting in favor of H.R.
-240, Congresswoman Watson Coleman supported the appropriation of resources towards sound immigration and supported the president’s efforts to grant amnesty to undocumented persons.
-Alongside this legislative effort, Congresswoman Watson Coleman voted against the Blackburn amendment of H.R.
+240, I supported the appropriation of resources towards sound immigration policy and supported President Obama's efforts to grant amnesty to undocumented persons.
+Alongside this legislative effort, I voted against the Blackburn amendment of H.R.
 240 which sought to defund the 2012 Deferred Action for Childhood Arrivals (DACA), a vital policy for protecting undocumented children from deportation.

 Immigrants enrich the American landscape and strengthen the economy.
-Congresswoman Watson Coleman endorses legislation that supports immigrants as they pursue and proudly reflect, the American dream.
+I endorses legislation that supports immigrants as they pursue and proudly reflect, the American dream.